VI4IO/io-500-dev/README.md

 Please see the template in site-configs/template/startup.sh or samples in site-configs/*/startup.sh, as those contain all necessary parameters and have been run successfully!
 They also contain some documentation.
-If you have installed the benchmarks using the ./prepare.sh script, you may use the script site-configs/template/startup-local.sh that runs all benchmarks in the current directory!
+If you have installed the benchmarks into $PWD/install/, e.g., using the ./prepare.sh script, you may use the script startup-io500-locally-testmode.sh that runs all benchmarks for testing in a quick run in the current directory.

 The general procedure to run successfully are: